How many cases of COVID-19 are there in the Waterloo region? - ExBulletin

 How many cases of COVID-19 are there in the Waterloo region?

-This is a rapidly evolving situation.The information in this article was last updated on October 14th...Updated as more data is released Waterloo Public Health Area..
+This is a rapidly evolving situation.The information in this article was last updated on October 15th...Updated as more data is released Waterloo Public Health Area..

 300 Deaths have been reported for people who tested positive for the virus.